Researching Canadian Soldiers of the First World War

 The introduction page at the Library and Archives Canada Courts-Martial of the First World War database.

 Searching for a soldier in the Courts Martial data base may be done by name, regimental (service) number, or unit.
-The soldier's service number, if not already known from the Soldiers of the First World War (1914-1918) database, can be found on any surviving documents you might have, such as a discharge certificate, or it can be found on the back or bottom edge of his medals if you have them.
+The soldier's service number, if not already known from the Personnel Records of the First World War (1914-1918) database, can be found on any surviving documents you might have, such as a discharge certificate, or it can be found on the back or bottom edge of his medals if you have them.

 The search form at the Library and Archives Canada Courts-Martial of the First World War database.